The First Sunday of Lent [A]

 + + +

+But the portrait is different.
 The portrait focuses the eyes of the viewer.
 There is simply one person to look at.
 If there are other things in the picture, they can easily distract the viewer’s focus.
 But a good portrait draws an onlooker’s eyes toward the person who is at its center.

 As we heard in the Gospel on Ash Wednesday, Jesus wants us to use this time for extra prayer, sacrifices, and acts of charity.
 But none of these will have meaning unless they help us focus on the person of Christ Jesus.
-After all, as the Gospel made clear on Wednesday, good things can become bad actions is a person’s motive is bad.
-For example, giving to the poor simply in order to get a tax write-off does not impress God very much, and doesn’t strengthen one’s soul very much.
+After all, as the Gospel made clear on Wednesday, good things can become bad actions is a person’s motive is bad: for example, giving to the poor simply in order to get a tax write-off does not impress God very much, and doesn’t strengthen one’s soul very much.